Biden fights for momentum in Democrats’ shifting primary

 But the first four states were always more about momentum more than math.
 Super Tuesday states offer a trove of 1,344 new delegates based on how candidates finish.
 California alone offers 415, which is more than double the amount of delegates allocated through Iowa, New Hampshire, Nevada and South Carolina.

 Peoples reported from Washington and Barrow reported from Columbia, South Carolina.
-Associated Press writers Brian Slodysko, Will Weissert, Hope Yen and Seth Borenstein in Washington contributed to this report.
+Associated Press writers Brian Slodysko, Will Weissert, Hope Yen, Julie Pace and Seth Borenstein in Washington contributed to this report.